Nexus

 Wireframe of Detail View

 I knew from experience that enterprise tools have a high barrier to entry for small and medium sized companies.
 Existing tools like Jira and wikis can handle many of these functions, but in a clunky and frustrating way.
-But what these kinds of tools lack in user experience they often more than make up for in implement cost.
+But what these tools lack in user experience they often more than make up for in implementation cost.

-For a custom system to be worth investing the time and resources to build, it would need to significantly outperform existing out of the box solutions.
+For a custom system to pay off the time and resources to build it, the system needs to significantly outperform existing generic solutions.

-To deliver those outcome, I focused on delivering significant economies of scale, provide faster and unified access to resources, and streamline workflows through automation.
-I began by mapping existing processes and building service blueprints, to find opportunities for effeciency and automation.
+To deliver those outcome, I focused on delivering economies of scale, providing faster and unified access to resources, and streamlineing workflows through automation.
+I began by mapping existing processes and building service blueprints, to find opportunities for efficiency and automation.
 But when I ran my first workshops with the dev teams, I hit a wall.

 “There is no ‘How’ or ‘Why’ to this.
 I don’t understand how any of [the framework steps] lead to positive outcomes for my game”